Belts and belt steps – the belt levels in Pahuyuth

 Blue belts are fully trained warriors in their respective disciplines, who therefore no longer have student status, but are not yet teachers.

 Red Belt – Teacher

-A teacher in the understanding of Pahuyuth is never a “master” or “ruler” over his disciples, but always a simple but experienced warrior and a person who willingly shares his knowledge with a recommending character.
+A teacher in the understanding of Pahuyuth is never a “master” or “ruler” over his disciples, but always only a simple but experienced warrior and person who shares his knowledge willingly and always with a recommendatory character.

 The role of the teacher is similar to that of a ferryman who has already crossed a raging stream himself and is now helping others with their crossing.

 Yellow-Green Belt – special belt